-After factoring in the partial repayment of Smith Loan, as discussed above, remaining related party loans totaling \$1.4 million, and convertible debt instruments totaling \$5.6 million, are scheduled to become due prior to the Company earning any revenue from its operations.
+Related party loans totaling \$1.3 million and convertible debt instruments totaling \$7.9 million are scheduled to become due prior to the Company earning any revenue from its operations.
 The Company cannot predict the timing and/or amount of Common Share conversions that may occur under these obligations.
 Accordingly, the Company may be required to raise additional capital by completing either debt or equity financing to satisfy its remaining obligations pursuant to these obligations.